 Therefore, all bruises or injuries to non-mobile babies or children must be reported by phoning MASH (0300 456 0108).

 There is guidance to support you as a practitioner, available below along with a leaflet for parents:

-Multi-agency Protocol: Bruising and injuries to non- mobile babies and children – this guidance is for all professionals working with children and young people in Wiltshire.
+PAN BSW policy on suspected bruising or injuries in children who are not independently mobile – this multi agency guidance is for all professionals working with children and young people in Wiltshire.